-Her other archaeological research projects include studying plant remains from the Chengdu Plain, the Bronze Age-Medieval site of Ashkelon in Israel, Thailand, Nepal and from the Harappa site in Pakistan.
+Her other archaeological research projects include studying plant remains from the Chengdu Plain, Thailand, Nepal and from the Harappa site in Pakistan.

 Jade also works closely with crop scientists at Washington State University to examine the potential of landraces of traditional crops.
 Current lab research involves studying the potential of various varieties of millet for modern agricultural systems as well as traditional landraces of wheat and barley.

 Alexia Decaix (Postdoctoral researcher, Anthropology and Scripps Institution of Oceanography), Ph.D.

 Alexia is an archaeobotanist interested in the relationships between human and their environment in the Near East, mainly the Caucasus, but also Central Asia, Sudan and Indus valley from the Neolithic to the Iron Age.
 She studies seeds and fruits, but also charcoal and wood remains, as well as fibers.

 After a MA in the National Museum of Natural History of Paris, France, she obtained her Ph.D. at the University Paris 1 Panthéon-Sorbonne on the study of past environments and agricultural practices in the Southern Caucasus.
 She is currently a postdoctoral researcher at the University of California in San Diego and the Scripps Institution of Oceanography.

 She is particularly interested in the evolution of plant husbandry practices and the impact of farming economies on the environment.
 Her fieldwork in